 - Pour the veggie mixture into the mixing bowl with the browned sausage, and add the milk, sour cream, and cheese.

 - Shred the potato and add to the bowl.

 - Season the mixture with sea salt and pepper.

 - Pour the mixture into a buttered 9x13 baking dish and bake uncovered at 350 degrees for 60-70 minutes.
 Check it around the 50 minute mark in case our ovens run differently.

-- Definitely do up most of this the night before!
-I would say make the entire mixture EXCEPT the shredded potatoes – keep the mixing bowl with everything already done, in the fridge.
+- Definitely, do up most of this the night before!
+I would say make the entire mixture EXCEPT for the shredded potatoes – keep the mixing bowl with everything already done, in the fridge.
 In the morning you just have to shred the potatoes, add them to the mixture, pour into your baking dish and bake!